MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Install-TrustedProvisioningCertificate.md

 ```

 ## DESCRIPTION
-Installs the specified certificate to the Trusted Certificate Store
+Installs the specified certificate to the Trusted Certificate Store.

 ## EXAMPLES